pablodecm/phd_thesis/src/103_chapter_3.md

 that depends directly
 on the subset of parameters of interest from those that do not.
-The conditional observations in that latent subspace can sometimes be analytically expressed, or their dimensionality is low enough to use non-parametric density estimation techniques effectively, which can greatly simplify the modelling of changes in the parameters of interest.
+The conditional observations in that latent subspace can sometimes be analytically expressed, or their dimensionality may be low enough to use non-parametric density estimation techniques effectively, which can greatly simplify the modelling of changes in the parameters of interest.